John-Kingham/John-Kingham/README.md

 * 2002-2010: Back to IBM RPG Analyst/Programmer work in the insurance industry
 * 2010-2011: C# Analyst/Programmer after the old IBM RPG system was replaced
 * 2011-2025: Other things not related to sofware
-* 2025: Back to coding school at Codecademy and here
+* 2025: Studying for a Diploma in Full-Stack Software Development at Code Institute

 <!--
 **John-Kingham/John-Kingham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.